-The Orientation to Mercy program was originally designed for staff new to the Institute of Sisters of Mercy of Australia and Papua New Guinea (ISMAPNG) and its incorporated ministries.
-The program is, however, also suitable for those for whom the mercy charism is a core component in their roles, including those from non-ISMAPNG ministries and schools with a Mercy heritage.
+The Orientation to Mercy program was originally designed for staff new to the Institute of Sisters of Mercy of Australia and Papua New Guinea (ISMAPNG) and its incorporated ministries, a number of whom transferred to Mercy Ministry Companions (MMC) on December 3, 2021.
+The program is, however, also suitable for those for whom the mercy charism is a core component in their roles, including those from non-ISMAPNG or MMC ministries and schools with a Mercy heritage.

-The Orientation to Mercy (self-paced) is a 7-module program, with each module designed to take about 30-40 minutes.
+The Orientation to Mercy (self-paced) is an 8-module program, with each module designed to take 30-40 minutes.
 The program was adapted from the one-day Orientation to Mercy seminars that were held face-to-face in early 2020.
 Whilst in-person seminars always bring an added dimension to education and formation, i.e., the ability to interact, network and share stories with the presenter and other participants, bringing people together physically is not always possible or feasible.

-The seven topics covered in the Modules are;
+The eight topics covered in the Modules are;

-- the story of Catherine McAuley, the foundress of the Sisters of Mercy, and the sources of inspiration for the work she did - the early expansion of the Sisters of Mercy - the Works of Mercy, their scriptural basis, and the traditional and contemporary manifestations of these. - Care for Our Common Home (the 8th Work of Mercy) and the interconnectedness of the Cry of the Earth, Cry of the Poor - The brief history of the Sisters of Mercy in Australia and Papua New Guinea and the formation of ISMAPNG - ISMAPNG's ministries - The wider Mercy family & Mercy Values
+- the story of Catherine McAuley, the foundress of the Sisters of Mercy, and the sources of inspiration for the work she did - the early expansion of the Sisters of Mercy - the Works of Mercy, their scriptural basis, and the traditional and contemporary manifestations of these. - Care for Our Common Home (the 8th Work of Mercy) and the interconnectedness of the Cry of the Earth, Cry of the Poor - The brief history of the Sisters of Mercy in Australia and Papua New Guinea and the formation of ISMAPNG - ISMAPNG's ministries - Mercy Ministry Companions and its ministries - The wider Mercy family & Mercy Values